 Our review of the internal control environment revealed that there were no material breaches of the system of internal controls during the year under review.
-However, there are several deficiencies in the system of internal controls, and/or the internal auditors and the Auditor General South Africa (AGSA) reported deviations.
+However, there are several deficiencies in the system of internal controls and/or deviations were reported by the internal auditors and the Auditor General South Africa (AGSA).
 Nevertheless, the Audit Committee noted management's commitment and action plans to correct such deficiencies.